MicrosoftDocs/azure-docs/articles/application-gateway/application-gateway-ssl.md

 	Successful OK                   fc592db8-4c58-2c8e-9a1d-1c97880f0b9b

 Use the `Get-AzureApplicationGateway` cmdlet to check the status of gateway.
-If *Start-AzureApplicationGateway* succeeded, `State` should be "*Running*", and `Vip` and `DnsName` should have valid entries.
+If *Start-AzureApplicationGateway* succeeded, *State* should be "*Running*", and *Vip* and *DnsName* should have valid entries.

-This sample shows the cmdlet on the first line followed by the output.
+This sample shows the cmdlet on the first line, followed by the output.
 In this sample, the gateway is up and ready to take traffic.

 	PS C:\> Get-AzureApplicationGateway AppGwTest